Wading is in play only where your chosen access has clear footing, legal entry, and no forced crossings.

 The Nehalem is the softer nearby backup, while the Sandy or Deschutes are better pivots if you want a different style of Oregon steelhead day.

-Highway 6 bank-access corridor
+Highway 6 bank-access area

 ODFW highlights broad bank access through the Tillamook State Forest stretch.